AdobeDocs/experience-platform.de-DE/help/data-science-workspace/authoring/sdk.md

 **Spark (Scala)**

-In der folgenden Tabelle werden die Klassenmethoden einer [!DNL Spark] PipelineFactory beschrieben:
+The following table describes the class methods of a [!DNL Spark] PipelineFactory:

 <table>
     <thead>